raseniero/Sitecore-v901-XP1-Scaled-Installation/README.md

-# Project Title

-One Paragraph of project description goes here
+# Sitecore XP1 Scaled Installation (WORK-IN-PROGRESS)

+This is a how-to for installing Sitecore XP in a scaled topology.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine for deploying Sitecore XP1 scaled.

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to run the scripts the target environment.

+* Windows Server 2016
+* SQL Server 2016 SP1
+* MS SQL Management Studio 2017

 ```
-Give example

 ```

 ### Installing